8 trends that drive the future of mobility

 - Multimodal travel – both within the same and different journeys.
 Especially under the influence of the decrease of owned transportation vehicles combined with the culture of subscription services, it makes more sense to plan a trip according the goal rather than the means of transportation.
 The NS (Dutch Railways) Business Card is a great example of this.

 - Smarter travel – traveling smarter sometimes means not traveling at all.
 If we are more goal-oriented, the outcome could be that travel is not necessary.
 Dividing the tasks between home, a quiet place within walking distance in the city or a place where you and your colleagues work together.
+Due to Covid-19 we all work from home, turning mobile working spaces into the new normal.
 Mobility providers are therefore not only transportation providers, but providers of a complete service of planning and executing trips.
 If you need to work on something with three people for an hour, a possible solution could be a mobile office or a co-working space at a train station, for instance.

 - Travel as a lifestyle – mobility is more targeted than traveling from A to B. It’s also more than the use and experience when you’ve arrived at B. Sometimes, the journey and the experience themselves are the goal.
 Maybe you want to be inspired by new environments and the people you meet on your travels, or maybe you want to do a little meditation session on your commute.
 Plan for the amount of calories you’re planning to burn and the transportation will be adjusted accordingly.